 The Pioneer Quilters Guild is a non-profit organization dedicated to the growth and knowledge of quilting techniques, patterns and the history of quilt making.
 We meet monthly, eleven months a year.
 We share ideas, learn from speakers and each other, work on community service projects, enjoy camp, and showcase our work in our annual quilt show.
 We invite you to join us!

-Our Next Meeting: Monday, February 4.
+Our Next Meeting: Monday, March 4.
 There will be hospitality and snacks at 6:30 pm. and the general meeting will start at 7 pm.
-This is our “New Member” meeting, where we get to meet and learn about our newest members.
+Our guest speaker will be Jenny Lyon to talk about Free Motion Quilting.

 - The list of when members are asked to bring snacks to a meeting is in our “Members Only” section.